PRIArobotics/shark/README.md

 competition thematizing pollution, the dying of reefs, microplastics, noise pollution and many more, the students should become aware of the threats and work on solutions.

-For more check out: http://shark.pria.at
+For more check out: shark.pria.at

+A detailed construction manual will follow soon.
+Stay tuned!